qilin000/dublinbus-bluemix/README.md

 Notes
 -----
-9Nov2014: will continue this app to make it work with Mongodb(√?)
+9Nov2014: working on this app to make it work with Mongodb

+10Nov2014: now this app is working with Mongodb